Azriy-Nazariee/SPKG2023-GForm/README.md

 ### Importing Data from Google Form

 One of the challenges faced was importing the form responses data into the script.
 This step is crucial for performing the necessary checks and validations.
-Ensure that the script has the necessary permissions to access the form responses.
+Upon trial, we learnt that we need to ensure that the script has the necessary permissions to access the form responses.

 ### Type Errors and Persistence